Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Summary and conclusions

-Average ages in terms of $t_{50}$ for the quiescent galaxy population in all simulations are $\gtrsim \SI{0.8}{Gyr}$, significantly older than the average $t_{50}$ of $\SI{0.5}{Gyr}$ estimated for our observed comparison sample in \cite{DEugenio_2020_paper} \citep[as well as from studies of stellar ages as e.g.,][]{Schreiber_2018_NIR_spec_3z4, Saracco_2020_rapid_buildup_massive_ET_z3.4, Valentino_2020_Q_1.5years_after_binbang_and_progenitors, Forrest_2020_one_massive_galaxy_z3.5, Forrest_2020_survey_rapid_SF_and_quenching_early_universe}.
-In \cite{Lustig_2021} and \cite{DEugenio_2020_paper} we analysed the massive parent sample of quiescent galaxies at $2.5<z<3.0$ in the \cite{Muzzin_2013} and COSMOS2015 \citep{LaigleCOSMOS2016} catalogs and found a potential mild bias of the studied spectroscopically confirmed sample towards younger stellar ages, due to the selection of quiescent candidates for the spectroscopic follow-up.
-However, this selection effect alone cannot explain the discrepancy between the ages in the simulations and the observations (see Section~\ref{sec:stellarages}).
-By analysing the \acp{sfh} of quiescent galaxies in the simulations we find that a significant fraction of their stellar mass is already formed at early times during a relatively slow increase of the \ac{sfr}.
-The age discrepancy between observed vs. simulated quiescent galaxies might therefore partly be produced also by observational biases in the age estimation for observed sources due to a higher sensitivity to the most recent \ac{sfh} and more generally model dependence of the spectro-photometric modeling as discussed in Section~\ref{sec:stellarages}.
+Average ages in terms of $t_{50}$ for the quiescent galaxy population in all simulations are $\gtrsim \SI{0.8}{Gyr}$.
+Although the distributions of ages still overlap, this is significantly older than the average $t_{50}$ of $\SI{0.5}{Gyr}$ of observed galaxies at similar redshift.
+Because of the few spectroscopically confirmed quiescent galaxies, this comparison is limited to the 10 galaxies from \cite{DEugenio_2020_paper}.
+In \cite{Lustig_2021} and \cite{DEugenio_2020_paper} we analysed the massive parent sample of quiescent galaxies at $2.5<z<3.0$ in the \cite{Muzzin_2013} and \cite{LaigleCOSMOS2016} catalogs and found a potential mild bias of the studied spectroscopically confirmed sample towards younger stellar ages, due to the selection of quiescent candidates for spectroscopic follow-up.
+However, this selection effect alone cannot explain the discrepancy between the ages in the simulations vs. observations (see Section~\ref{sec:stellarages}).
+By analysing the \acp{sfh} of quiescent galaxies in the simulations we find that a significant fraction of their stellar mass is already formed at early times during a relatively slow increase of the \ac{sfr}, and a higher sensitivity to the more recent \ac{sfh} in spectro-photometric modeling may cause an underestimation of observed ages.
+Indeed, photometric modeling of synthetic photometry for simulated galaxies with the same approach as in \cite{DEugenio_2020_paper} suggests that derived age estimates may be underestimated, although this cannot fully account for the discrepancy.
+We also note that spectroscopic studies of (38, overall) quiescent galaxies at $3\lesssim z < 4$ from \citet[][]{Gobat_2012, Schreiber_2018_NIR_spec_3z4, Saracco_2020_rapid_buildup_massive_ET_z3.4, Valentino_2020_Q_1.5years_after_binbang_and_progenitors, Forrest_2020_one_massive_galaxy_z3.5, Forrest_2020_survey_rapid_SF_and_quenching_early_universe, Carnall_2022_JWST_Q_galaxies} have revealed similarly young ages as in \cite{DEugenio_2020_paper}; however, if assuming pure passive evolution once these galaxies have quenched, the ages of their descendants at $z\approx 2.7$ would be comparable to those of simulated galaxies investigated here.
+However, it remains unclear how representative these potential older descendants are for the overall population of $z\approx 2.7$ quiescent galaxies.
+For these reasons, a quantitative estimate of the discrepancy between stellar ages in simulated vs. observed quiescent galaxies at $z\approx 3$ is affected by potential observational biases and inconsistencies in the analysis of simulated vs. observed sources.